IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/thirdparty-res-policy-updates.md

 _**REMINDER**: self education and test purpose reservations are not permitted at this time._

 Use case: Third Party Cloud reservation purpose of Customer Demo, POC, or POT.
-- If you have a new opportunity code, the Technology Zone support team will approve requests to extend up to 1 month.
+- If you have a new opportunity code and the reservation on IBM Technology Zone has reached it's extension limit, the Technology Zone support team will approve requests to extend up to 1 month.
 Note if reservation was made after October 24th, provide business justification and the Technology Zone support team will escalate your request for executive approval.
 - If you do NOT provide a new opportunity code, executive approval is required.
 Provide the Technology Zone support team with business justification for the request and they will escalate the request for executive approval.

 **What information is needed and sent to executive for approval:**